cypriani/keymini/README.md

 > Perfection is achieved, not when there is nothing more to add, but
 > when there is nothing left to take away. ― Antoine de Saint-Exupéry

+## Presentation

+Keymini is a monoblock ergonomic keyboard with 36 keys.
+It is as low as possible (with Kailh Choc v1 switches).
+As it is flat on the underside, it can be used placed on a laptop keyboard, without actuating the laptop keyboard keys.

 Keymini is a minimalist keyboard in a lot of way:
 * Only a keyboard, no LED, no rotary encoder, no screen, not split, no hotswap… Just USB-C connector and keys.